 Control

-God certainly works in mysterious, though none too subtle, ways.
+God certainly works in mysterious ways.

-“I know.
-I had some problems with my clothes.”
+“I had some problems with my clothes.”

 “Oh,” he said, though not really in response.
-He wasn’t paying attention, but I wanted him to look at me.
+He wasn’t paying attention.
+I wanted him to look at me.
 I figured if he saw me, he might say something.
-He might tell me what to do or give me some advice.
+Tell me what to do.
 I waited a little longer.
 Mom, busy at the stove, didn’t look at me either.
-I wasn’t sure how to broach the subject, and I let words fall out of my mouth.

 “I don’t think my clothes fit right, but they did yesterday.”
-Out of the corner of my eye, Mom gave me a double-take, though when I looked back at her, she’d returned to setting plates for breakfast.
-I caught her removing one of two slices of toast from the plate she'd prepared for me.
-Dad continued reading his paper, not acknowledging my concern.
+The words fell out of my mouth.
+Out of the corner of my eye, Mom gave me a double-take, though when I looked back at her, she’d returned to preparing breakfast.
+I caught her removing one of two slices of toast from one of the plates.
+Dad continued reading his paper.

 The newspaper still covered Dad's face.
-I stood there in the middle of the kitchen, not knowing what to say.
+I stood in the middle of the kitchen, not knowing what to say.

 “You’d better get to work, honey.
 You don’t want to be late.”